-Stock-Based Compensation Awards.
+Stock-Based Compensation Awards .
 Stock-based compensation awards may consist of options to acquire shares of our common stock, restricted stock awards, restricted stock units or performance stock units issued pursuant to the 2016 Plan, which, as described more fully below, allows the Compensation Committee to establish the terms and conditions of the awards, subject to the terms of the 2016 Plan.

-Incentive Compensation Plan for Named Executive Officers.
+Incentive Compensation Plan for Named Executive Officers ("NEO").
 In March 2018, our board of directors adopted the First Western Financial Inc. NEO Discretionary Incentive Compensation Plan (the "Cash Incentive Plan").
 The purpose of the Cash Incentive Plan is to motivate the Company's eligible senior executive officers to improve shareholder value by linking a portion of their cash compensation to the Company's financial performance, reward participants for superior individual performance, and help attract and retain key associates.
 A participant's incentive opportunity under the Cash Incentive Plan is based upon three factors: satisfaction of the established criteria for the fiscal year, the Company's financial performance over the fiscal year, and the participant's individual performance over the fiscal year.

-401(k) Plan.
+401(k) Plan .
 Our named executive officers may elect to participate in our 401(k) plan, which is designed to provide retirement benefits to all eligible associates.
 Our 401(k) plan provides our associates with the opportunity to save for retirement on a tax-deferred basis, and permits our associates to defer between 1% and 100% of their compensation to the 401(k) plan, subject to applicable statutory limits.
-We may make discretionary matching contributions or any additional contributions.
+We have the option to make discretionary matching contributions or any additional contributions in accordance with our policy.

-Health and Welfare Benefits.
+Health and Welfare Benefits .
 Our named executive officers are eligible to participate in our standard health and welfare benefits program, which offers medical, dental, vision, life, accident and disability coverage, on the same terms and conditions generally available to our other associates.

-Perquisites.
-Perquisites given to certain of our named executive officers consisted of spousal travel and country club dues and assessment reimbursements during the years ended December 31, 2018 and December 31, 2017.
+Perquisites .
+Perquisites given to certain of our named executive officers consisted of spousal travel, travel and entertainment benefits provided to guests at business functions and country club dues and assessment reimbursements during the years ended December 31, 2018 and December 31, 2019.

-Independent Compensation Consultant.
-The Compensation Committee engaged Alvarez & Marsal as its independent compensation consultant in 2018 to provide the following:
+Independent Compensation Consultant .
+The Compensation Committee engaged Alvarez & Marsal as its independent compensation consultant in 2018 and 2019 to provide the following:

-- information relating to the selection of the Company's peer group and recommendations for determining an appropriate peer group for the Company; - benchmark compensation data for the Company's chief executive officer, chief financial officer and other named executive officers; - recommendations concerning the compensation of Company's chief executive officer, chief financial officer and other named executive officers; and - advice regarding the peer group companies' incentive plan designs and structure for comparison against the Company's current incentive plan structures.
+- information relating to the selection of the Company's peer group and recommendations for determining an appropriate peer group for the Company; - benchmark compensation data for the Company's chief executive officer, chief financial officer and other named executive officers; - · recommendations concerning the compensation of Company's chief executive officer, chief financial officer and other named executive officers; and - · advice regarding the peer group companies' incentive plan designs and structure for comparison against the Company's current incentive plan structures.